HPAI-BSC/prompt_engine/README.md

 ## Usage guide

 ### Installation
-To install and execute this repo, a requirements file is provided with the necessary packages.
+A requirements file with the necessary packages is provided to install and execute this repo.

 ```
 pip install -r requirements.txt
 ```

-To execute test.
-First make sure you configured properly a YAML configuration file.
+To execute the test.
+First, make sure you configured properly a YAML configuration file.
 Then, execute the following script:

 ```
 python prompt_engine/run.py configs/your_config.YAML
 ```

-### Configure a execution
+### Configure an execution
-To configure a execution of Medprompt or Self-Consistency CoT ensembling, a configurtion file must be created.
+To configure an execution of Medprompt or Self-Consistency CoT ensembling, a configuration file must be created.
 Some examples are included in the "/configs" folder.
-The configuration files defines the parameters of the execution, model configuration and sampling parameters.
+The configuration files define the parameters of the execution, model configuration, and sampling parameters.
 More details about the configuration parameters can be found [here](configs).

 ### Datasets
 We include the following medical datasets formatted in the required format: